wd15/wd15.github.com/_posts/2014-02-20-parallel-fipy-in-ipython.md

 I recently created
 [two notebooks](http://nbviewer.ipython.org/github/wd15/fipy-efficiency/tree/master/notebooks/)
 showing the performance of FiPy in parallel.
-The aim of the notebooks is
+The aims of the notebooks are

  * to clearly demonstrate that FiPy scales reasonably well in parallel at least up to 48 nodes,

- * demonstrate that the differences between PySparse and Trilinos are not that important for larger problems,
+ * to demonstrate that the differences between PySparse and Trilinos are not that important for larger problems,

- * have some publicly available data for FiPy's performance in parallel and
+ * to have some publicly available data for FiPy's performance in parallel and

  * to demonstrate the use of FiPy with IPython's native parallel infrastructure (still MPI based).